jvanbruegge/adcs_plot/README.md

 ## Step 7: Make it better (again)

 If we think again we can identify another problem.
 We are choking the renderer!
+Right here:
 ```typescript
 const path$ : Stream<VNode[]> = scaledData$
     .map<string[]>(data => data.map(arr => line<DataPoint>()(arr)))